Return on investment per field. Why is it so hard? Lars Petter Blikom explores the topic of knowing ROI per field.

 The revenue is a direct result of harvested volume times achieved sales price.
 By keeping organized harvest logs, the rest can be automated.

 Variable costs are mostly chemicals and fertilizers, and these costs are readily available from the treatment logs.
-Again, provided that the treatment logs are kept tidy and talk with the rest of the data management system.
+Again, provided that the treatment logs are kept tidy and talked with the rest of the data management system.

 Get this information under control, and you get a decent estimate for ROI per field as a reward.